800-450-6118

 How are Knitting & Hand Pain Linked?

 Everyone who knits knows that knitting & hand pain are usually closely associated.
-It's a shame that hand pain can chip away at such a relaxing activity.
+It's a shame that hand pain can chip away at such a deeply relaxing activity.
 A famous quote about it says,

 “In the rhythm of the needles there's music for the soul.”